 5. “You could have dinner with us… my brother makes good head cheese!
 You like head cheese?” — Hitchhiker, The Texas Chainsaw Massacre (1974)

-Ever felt obliged to invite someone for dinner, and you really, really wish not to?
+Ever felt obliged to invite someone for dinner, and you really, really wish you didn’t have to?
 You could say this in a feverish kind of way and hopefully, the person is bright enough to take a hint.

 6. “Look at me, [name]!
 It’s all for you!” — Satanic Nanny, The Omen (1976)